TiagoMurtinho/ScrapingPrevent/README.md

       ?>
       ```

-4. Set up the database permissions and create the necessary tables.
-The project may require specific SQL scripts, or you can manually create the tables as needed.
+4. **Set up the database**

+    - **Create the database**:
+       The user should create a database in MySQL.
+The application will automatically create all the necessary tables the first time it is accessed.
+To create the database, run the following command in MySQL:

+       ```sql
+       CREATE DATABASE ScrapingPrevent;
+       ```

+    - **Database permissions**:
+       Ensure that the MySQL user has the necessary permissions to access the database and create tables.
+The application will use the credentials configured in the `db_connection.php` file to connect to the database and create the tables automatically.

+    - **Initial execution**:
+       After creating the database, access the application for the first time.
+The application will check if the tables exist and, if not, it will create them automatically.

-5. Access your local or production server (e.g., Apache or Nginx) and configure the project to be served from the directory where the code was cloned.
+5. **Access your local or production server**

+    - Configure your web server (e.g., Apache or Nginx) to serve the project from the directory where the code was cloned.
+    - Ensure that the web server has permission to read and write in the project directory.
+    - Once the server is configured, access the application in your browser to complete the setup.
+The first time the application is accessed, it will create the necessary database tables automatically.

 ## Configuration